JavierTovar19/Uart-_FPGA/Chapter-10:-shift-register.md

 [Examples of this chapter in github](https://github.com/Obijuan/open-fpga-verilog-tutorial/tree/master/tutorial/ICESTICK/T10-shif-register)

 ## Introduction
-The shift registers **store a value** and **shifts it**.
+The shift registers **store a value** and **shift it**.
 They are extremely useful.
-They are used to convert information from parallel to serial (and vice versa) for use in **syncronous communications**.
+They are used to convert information from parallel to serial (and vice versa) for use in **synchronous communications**.
 Communications through SPI, I2C, and more are implemented with these registers.
-The also allow us to perform the operations of multiplying by powers of 2 and dividing by powers of 2 for integers.
+They also allow us to perform the operations of multiplying by powers of 2 and dividing by powers of 2 for integers.

 In this chapter we will use them to generate a sequence of 4 states on the LEDs of the iCEstick, moving the lights clockwise.